Policy Lab

 Resilience for the digital age

-by Juliette Kennel, Head of Standards, Swift
+by Juliette Kennel, Global Head Industry Engagement, Securities and Standards, Swift

 Digital technology challenges and complicates conventional approaches to resilience in financial markets.
 By extending current capital and operational risk frameworks to encompass networked connections and psychological resilience, regulators and market participants can enhance their ability to absorb the unpredictable.